12 Sales Ops Experts Share Their Top Sales Productivity Metrics

 Managing a sales team is a complex endeavour that is only possible if you know how to track success using the right metrics.

 Tracking that success, of course, is not always easy.
-You need to know which sales metrics and KPIs are actually relevant, and which are just noise that distracts from the numbers that matter.
+You need to know which sales productivity metrics and KPIs are actually relevant, and which are just noise that distracts from the numbers that matter.

 Fortunately, you’re not on your own.

-At its core, a sales metric is any number that helps you gain a greater understanding of your sales process.
+A sales metric is any number that helps you gain a greater understanding of your sales process.
 Think about the simplest example: if you can tie a sales to a specific rep, you can give them a bonus, promoted them, give them better leads to name a few.
 Having an awareness of that metric helps you make changes to improve performance over time.

 The reality, of course, is much more complicated.
 Sales performance metrics track not just final revenue or quantity, but the outcome of your sales team’s efforts in much more nuanced ways.

-What Are The Most Important Sales Metrics?
+What Are the Most Important Sales & Sales Productivity Metrics?